 Environmental Pollution, Control and Management (MEV-015)

-Q. Explain the Biological treatment of hazardous waste.
+Q. Describe the techniques, treatment and disposal of biomedical waste.

-You may also Read : different types of Biomedical waste
+You May Also Read : Biological Treatment of Hazardous waste